Bank of America Corporation (BAC) Just Got Our Attention

 BAC’s Market Performance

-BAC stocks went down by -6.02% for the week, with a monthly drop of -1.20% and a quarterly performance of 26.33%, while its annual performance rate touched -11.44%.
-The volatility ratio for the week stands at 2.50% while the volatility levels for the past 30 days are set at 2.53% for Bank of America Corporation.
-The simple moving average for the period of the last 20 days is -6.76% for BAC stocks with a simple moving average of 14.63% for the last 200 days.
+BAC stocks went up by 9.17% for the week, with a monthly jump of 0.68% and a quarterly performance of 36.70%, while its annual performance rate touched -6.63%.
+The volatility ratio for the week stands at 2.14% while the volatility levels for the past 30 days are set at 2.49% for Bank of America Corporation.
+The simple moving average for the period of the last 20 days is 1.48% for BAC stocks with a simple moving average of 24.10% for the last 200 days.

 Analysts’ Opinion of BAC